Not everyone wants to get jacked when they work out. If you’re looking to get trim and toned rather than sculpted, read on.

 Simple and delicious meals from our Registered Dietitian, plus top tips to make meal planning a breeze.

 Get your meal planNo thanks, continue shopping

-If you’re wondering how to lose arm fat, let us break this to you gently…
+If you’re asking yourself whether it’s possible to just burn arm fat, let us break this to you gently…

 Unlike toning muscle, where you can target specific areas, burning fat affects the whole body at once.

 This is because of how your body uses fat: excess fat is stored around the body in bundles called triglycerides.
 Then, when your muscles need energy, they burn the fatty acids stored in these triglyceride deposits.

 It may be tempting to think that a muscle uses fatty acids from its nearest triglyceride deposit, but they don’t.
 When you need energy, fatty acids are taken from triglyceride deposits all over the body.